aka7/cis-rhel-ansible-audit/README.md

 If you want to remedy the failed tasks, I recommend you use https://github.com/major/cis-rhel-ansible

 ### setup
-provide your invenroty file.
+provide your inventory file.
 Example uses hosts set in test-hosts

 update vars/main.yml to suit your orgasation settings, such as ntp server, mailconfig, syslog_dest.
 Update if conditions where ansible_domain check is done for syslog_dest, puppet_server etc.